 Here are few things you need to look out for:

-• Word Count
+Word Count

-You can use a tool like Screaming Frog to find the word count of your competitors pages.
+You can use a tool like Screaming Frog to find the word count of your competitors’ pages.
 In SEO, content is the king and most often long-form content performs the best.
-Keep a close eye on the word-count of the content that your competitors are uploading.
+Keep a close eye on the word count of the content that your competitors are uploading.
 Your goal should be to write content that is equal to or greater than your competitors’ word count.

-• Uniqueness
+Uniqueness

 Simply scraping your competitors’ content and adding it to your page won’t help.
-You might end up getting penalised by Google for this dreadful attempt.
+You might end up getting penalized by Google for this dreadful attempt.
 You can take an idea from your competitors to find your content topics, but you need to produce original quality content.

-• Other forms of content
+Other forms of content

 Check whether your competitors use other content generation types, such as infographics, photos, or videos.
 Google likes it when site owners go out of their way to provide a good user experience.
 If your competitors use these different forms of content to achieve good rankings, it’s your time to step up the game.

-• Answer based content
+Answer based content

 You may find some of your competitors appearing on featured snippets.
-Closely analyse their content and check if they are using question-based queries (answering questions about the content).
+Closely analyze their content and check if they are using question-based queries (answering questions about the content).
 This answer-based content helps you get an edge over your competitors to appear in featured snippets.
 It is also good for your voice search SEO.

 If you are having a hard time producing quality SEO content, you can reach out to companies that provide SEO content marketing services.
 This will help you generate SEO-optimised content and help you in your website’s rankings.